 Our part-time programme is designed to fit in with your busy life.
 Most of our part-time students have significant work and family commitment.
 And, yes, it requires a bit of juggling and good time management, but it is possible.

-Our summer school and nearly all residential weekends take place in Belsey Bridge, in the beautiful Suffolk countryside.
-Whilst this is a long drive for some, it is worth it: the peaceful countryside and a place which we consider home.
+Our summer school takes place in the All Nations Christian College near Ware, the residential weekends take place in the High Leigh Conference Centre near Hoddesdon, both in Hertfordshire.
 Weekends are from Friday evening to Sunday lunch.
 We study, worship and share fellowship together.
 The weekends are quite intense, but enjoyable and gratifying.

 Students on the Postgraduate Diploma and MA courses attend classes in Cambridge.
 Some MA modules are also offered online.
 In addition, MA students follow the same residential programme and training in their local context as undergraduate students.
 For more details follow this link.